-Melbourne’s Associate Professor Patrick Charles is an infectious disease specialist treating patients with frequent recurrent UTIs using urinary bacteriotherapy.
+Melbourne’s Associate Professor Patrick Charles is an infectious disease specialist treating patients with frequent recurrent UTIs (confirmed by positive urine cultures) using urinary bacteriotherapy.
 This involves colonising the bladder with ‘good’ bacteria to prevent ‘bad’ bacteria from taking over and causing symptoms.

 The bacterial solution is instilled direct into the bladder through a catheter over three consecutive days.
 Each procedure is brief and the solution needs to remain in the bladder for several hours before voiding.
 It does not require hospitilisation.

-Urinary bacteriotherapy works best for people with frequent recurrent UTIs just involving the bladder.
+Urinary bacteriotherapy is said to work best for people with frequent recurrent UTIs (confirmed by positive urine cultures) just involving the bladder.
 It is not suited for infections involving the kidneys, infections caused by stents, catheters or kidney stones, people with low immune function or people taking antibiotics.

 For more information about urinary bacteriotherapy and if you are eligible for this treatment, you can contact the Austin Health Infectious Disease Department in Melbourne.